JHJMilner/hello-world/README.md

 Hello humans!

-I'm brand new to github and just learning how this works.
+I'm brand new to Github and just learning how this works.
 Seems great so far!